tildearrow/furnace/README.md

 - zlib
 - JACK (optional)

-SDL2 and zlib are included as submodules for Windows and macOS.
+SDL2 and zlib are included as submodules.

 ## compilation